 Risks of investing in healthcare REITs

-While healthcare REITs are less risky than other healthcare stocks because of their generally stable rental income, they're not without risk.
+While healthcare REITs are less risky than other healthcare stocks due to their generally stable rental income, they're not without risk.
 Here are some of the risks they face:

-- Oversupply risk: Healthcare REITs need to match their development plans with demand.
-Given the highly specialized nature of most healthcare facilities, REITs need to be careful not to build too much supply or it might sit vacant.
+• Oversupply risk: Healthcare REITs must align their development plans with demand.
+Given the highly specialized nature of most healthcare facilities, REITs need to be careful not to build too much, as excess supply may sit vacant.

-- Tenant risk: Healthcare REITs rely on their tenants to pay rent and manage senior living facilities effectively.
+• Tenant risk: Healthcare REITs rely on their tenants to pay rent and effectively manage senior living facilities.
 However, healthcare margins are relatively thin, which can cause operators to run into financial trouble if they're not vigilant.
 That can affect rental receipts and force a healthcare REIT to find a new tenant for their facility if an operator can't meet its financial obligations.

 Our list

-According to the National Association of Real Estate Investment Trusts (NAREIT), 16 publicly traded REITs focus on healthcare-related real estate.
+According to the National Association of Real Estate Investment Trusts (NAREIT), 17 publicly traded REITs focused on healthcare-related real estate as of mid-2025.
 That gives investors interested in the sector multiple options.
 A few stand out for their strong performance in recent years, including:

 Here's a closer look at these top-performing healthcare REITs.